JMiller7334/Learn-React/README.md

 ## Project Goals:
 + Improve my javascript skills
-+ Get better understanding of React.js and how it works.
++ Get a better understanding of React.js and how it works.

 # Getting Started with Create React App